Guardians vs. Astros Player Props Betting Odds

 Tucker Stats

-- Kyle Tucker has put up 61 hits with 13 doubles, eight home runs and 27 walks.
+- Kyle Tucker has recorded 61 hits with 13 doubles, eight home runs and 29 walks.
 He has driven in 38 runs with 10 stolen bases.

 Tucker Recent Games